IBMStreams/streamsx.kafka/_docs/235-user_kafka_consumer_group_consistent_region.md

 Each consumer operator has two threads.

 - The **event thread** invokes the consumer API for polling for messages, committing offsets, processing partition revocation and assignment.
-It also processes the *StateHandler* related events of the consistent region, like drain, checkpoint, and reset.
+It also processes the *StateHandler* related events of the consistent region, checkpoint, and reset.
 This thread is controlled over events placed by other threads into the **event queue**.
-Most of the time, this thread polls for messages from Kafka and enqueues them into the **message queue**.
+Most of the time, the event thread polls for messages from Kafka and enqueues them into the **message queue**.
 Messages are received from the Kafka broker in batches, where the maximum batch size is configurable via the `max.poll.records` consumer configuration.
 The capacity of the message queue is `100 * max.poll.records`.
 Leaving the default value for this config, the message queue has a capacity of 50,000 messages.

 - The **process thread** pulls messages from the message queue and, when a consistent region permit is acquired, it creates and submits tuples.
-This thread also saves the offsets of the submitted tuples for every topic and partition in a data structure called the *offset manager*.
+This thread also saves the offsets of the submitted tuples for every topic and partition in a data structure called the *offset manager* after tuple submission.

 ### Checkpointed data